-Asihma-like symptoms may continue for months or even years after exposure to the material ceases.
-This may be due to a non-affergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly initiating compound.
-Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the imitant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe branchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without cosinophilia, have also been included in the cateria for diagnosis of No significant acute toxicological data identified in literature search.
+Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
+This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
+Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the imitating substance, industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of imitating substance (often particulate in nature) and is completely reversible after exposure ceases.
+The disorder is characterised by dyspnea, cough and mucus production.
 No significant acute toxicological data identified in literature search.

-Acute Toxicity Carcinogenicity Skin Imitation/Corrosion Reproductivity Serious Eye STOT - Single Exposure Damage/Irritation Respiratory or Skin STOT - Repeated Exposure sensitisation Aspiration Hazard Mutagenicity
+Acute Toxicity 5 Carcinogenicity 10 Skin Irritation/Corresion 4 Reproductivity 10 Serious Eye Damage/Irritation ~ STOT - Single Exposure / Respiratory or Skin sensitisation W. STOT - Repeated Exposure 4.1 Mutagenicity 1,0 Aspiration Hazard fy.

-🗶 - Ciota available but does not fill the cateria for classification Legend: Data required to make classification available .
-Data Not Available to make classification
+💢 - Data available but does not fill the criteria for classification Legend

+Data required to make classification available

+- Data Not Available to make classification